aldaris/opensso/extensions/authnicrp/README.txt

     On Glassfish you can verify the password and alias with keytool -list \
     -storepass changeit -keystore \
     <GLASSFISH_DIR>/domains/domain1/config/keystore.jks
-    - Edit the source/Infocard.properties file to define the database connection URL parameters if different from defaults

 4 - Install the module in OpenSSO.
-An 'install' ant target has been provided to
+An 'install' ant target has been provided for
-    copy all the necessary files in the deployed OpenSSO instance root directory.
+    your convenience.
+Its function is to copy all the necessary files in the deployed OpenSSO instance.
-    Prior to invoking the 'install' ant target, you will need to modify the opensso-root.dir property in build.xml in order to define its location.
+    Prior to invoking the 'install' ant target, you will need to modify the opensso-root.dir property in build.xml in order to define the location of the opensso instance.
+For example:

-5 - Start a JavaDB (Derby) server on localhost and default port '1527'.
-    The module creates the database and tables at startup.
-The database is used to store relations between Information Cards presented by users and the OpenSSO user accounts.
+    /usr/local/glassfish/domains/domain1/applications/j2ee-modules/opensso/.

+6-  Install the authentication module in opensso.
+Invoke the
+    following commands in sequence:

+    $ ssoadm create-svc -X amAuthInfocard.xml -u amadmin -f password

+    $ ssoadm register-auth-module -a com.identarian.infocard.opensso.rp.Infocard \
+      -u amadmin -f password

+    Note: The file password (which mode must be read-only for the user (i.e. -r--------) constains amAdmin password

+    Then you need to modify the iPlanetAMUserService service in order to enable the ic-ppid attribute whithin the console.
+Check the bundled amUser.xml to figure out how to modify the service.

+    $ ssoadm delete-svc -u amadmin -f password -s iPlanetAMUserService

+    And add it back in:

+    $ ssoadm create-svc -u amAdmin -f password -X amUser.xml

+7 - Modify the LDAP schema using the authnicrp.ldif file

-6 - Restart the server
+8 - Restart the application server

-7 - Point your browser at
+9 - Point your browser at
     http(s)://my.domain.name:port/opensso/UI/Login?module=Infocard

-8 - In order to play with the module, you'll have to install an Information
+10 - In order to play with the module, you'll have to install an Information
     Card Identity Selector application.
 The initial login page provides links for where you can download an Identity Selector as a Firefox extension for Linux, Windows and Mac OS X.